-Our team of Milwaukee product liability attorneys of Casey Law Offices, S.C. recently wrote about a cover-up scandal carried out by Johnson & Johnson (J&J) executives related to the company’s talc baby powder products.
+Our team of Wisconsin product liability attorneys of Casey Law Offices, S.C. recently wrote about a cover-up scandal carried out by Johnson & Johnson (J&J) executives related to the company’s talc baby powder products.
 It turns out company leadership knew for decades that there were occasional traces of asbestos in the talc but denied knowledge of it.
 (You can view that story by clicking here and visiting our blog entry.)
 Since we published that article, we have received inquiries about talc’s use in other products, particularly cosmetics and whether or not makeup is safe.
 What is the answer?

 No FDA Oversight for Most Makeup

 Cosmetic products and ingredients — with the exception of color additives — do not have to undergo Food and Drug Administration (FDA) review or approval before they go on the market.
 Cosmetic companies have a legal responsibility to accurately label the ingredients in their products, but they are not required by law to share their safety information with the FDA.

 The FDA does monitor for safety issues with cosmetic problems on the market and has been known to take action when needed to protect the health of the public.
 It is worth noting that the FDA has never flagged any cosmetic products because of asbestos-laced talc.
 To its credit, though, the FDA conducted its own research on possible presence of asbestos in cosmetic-grade raw material talc, as well as some cosmetic products containing talc.

 Yearlong Study for Asbestos in Raw Cosmetic Talc

 The FDA contracted with AMA Analytical Services, Inc. of Lanham, MD to conduct its laboratory survey, based on demonstrated experience with asbestos analysis in complex matrices, appropriate facilities, equipment, personnel, analytical strategy, and budget criteria.
 The study ran from 2009-2010.